-In 2010 MOE developed water quality objectives for the Englishman River in order to set safe limits for the physical, chemical or biological characteristics of water, biota or sediment in the watershed.
-In 2011 MOE partnered with the RDN to form the Community Watershed Monitoring Network (CWMN) where stream stewards (volunteers) are trained in the use of monitoring equipment and are responsible for collecting data over 5 weeks during the summer low flow period and 5 weeks during the fall flush period.
-MVIHES volunteers monitor 7 sites in the Englishman River watershed.
+In 2010 (Barlak et al) the MOE developed water quality objectives for the Englishman River in order to set safe limits for the physical, chemical or biological characteristics of water, biota or sediment in the watershed.
+In 2011 MOE partnered with the RDN to form the Community Watershed Monitoring Network (CWMN) where stream stewards (volunteers) are trained in the use of monitoring equipment and are responsible for collecting data over five weeks during the summer low flow period and five weeks during the fall flush period.
+MVIHES volunteers monitor seven sites in the Englishman River watershed.

 MVIHES also samples river water at Hwy.
-19a bridge every 2 weeks for Environment Canada.
+19a bridge every two weeks for Environment Canada.
 Water quality variables used to calculate the Water Quality Index at this station are: temperature, pH, turbidity, total cadmium, total copper, total lead, total zinc, total dissolved nitrogen, total phosphorus.
 The most recent assessment results for the Englishman river are from 2005 to 2007.
 Generally, the chemical and biological assessments indicated "good" and "mildly divergent" water quality conditions.

 Water quality has been sampled during the course of some MVIHES water and stormwater projects at the inflows into the estuary, the beach and also in the storm drains in downtown Parksville.
 Results tended to be poor or marginal for aquatic life.
+Provencher et al (2013) published initial geochemical results from a groundwater well and river sampling program in the Englishman River watershed carried out in 2010-2011 the intent is to aid development of hydrogeological models, which can be used to support decision makers in water allocation.

-Efforts have been made to make people aware and improve water quality; MVIHES partnered with the City of Parksville to build a large rain garden at the newly-renovated Fire Hall site in 2010.
+Efforts have been made to make the public aware and improve water quality; MVIHES partnered with the City of Parksville to build a large rain garden at the newly-renovated Fire Hall site in 2010.
 The central location of the rain garden makes it ideal for public awareness and it is hoped that more rain gardens will become part of the stormwater management system.